chookin/snapshot/snapshot-api/README.md

 # problems
 ## hibernate
-table entity must have a default constructor, or else throw exception: "nested exception is org.hibernate.InstantiationException: No default constructor for entity".
+Table entity must have a default constructor, or else throw exception:
+<pre>nested exception is org.hibernate.InstantiationException: No default constructor for entity</pre>

+Configuration problem:
-Configuration problem: Unable to locate Spring NamespaceHandler for XML schema namespace [http://java.sun.com/xml/ns/persistence]
+<pre>Unable to locate Spring NamespaceHandler for XML schema namespace [http://java.sun.com/xml/ns/persistence]</pre>
 It seems to be you are trying to load persistence.xml as a Spring configuration file (probably, you added it to the file list when calling constructor of FileSystemXmlApplicationContext).
 You shouldn't do it, because persistence.xml is not a Spring configuration file.
 It's a JPA configuration file, which should be placed into META-INF folder in your classpath.